openoms/bitcoin-tutorials/fulcrum.md

 ```

 ## Start
-* depending on the available RAM it is a good idea to keep at least 10GB swap:
+* Depending on the available RAM it is a good idea to keep at least 10GB swap:
   <https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-debian-10>
   can consider ZRAM:
   <https://haydenjames.io/raspberry-pi-performance-add-zram-kernel-parameters/>